Client Services Charter

 The Privacy Policy outlines the process by which clients can gain access to their own personal file upon request.

 Disclosure of information to external agencies can only be made with the client’s consent except in the event of a medical emergency.
-Clients are made aware of the confidentiality of their personal information through the Client Rights and Responsibilities Statement which is reviewed with clients upon registration for a service.
+Clients are made aware of the confidentiality of their personal information through the Client Rights and Responsibilities Statement clients agree to upon registration for a service.

 Service Delivery Procedures and Forms